Skip to content

 4. Walking on flat, hard ground in other shoes

-When walking barefoot on natural, flexible ground, the heel can sink in in a controlled manner when touching down.
-Due to the elasticity of the ground, the load increases slowly and in a controlled manner.
-This gives the foot muscles enough time to actively stabilize the foot and the transverse and longitudinal arches - which protects the ball of the foot from overloading.
-When walking on hard, flat ground in combination with immobile, supportive shoes, on the other hand, the ground reaction force acts on the foot in an undamped and abrupt manner, as described in the previous section.
-Due to the rapidly increasing load, the muscles have hardly any time to react, which leads to insufficient stabilization.
-As a result, the foot rolls down uncontrollably after heel strike instead of rolling gently and in a coordinated manner.
-As a result, the sensitive metatarsal heads in the ball of the foot are "beaten" rather than evenly loaded with each step, which can lead to pain in the metatarsal heads and toe pain.
-At the same time, the transverse and longitudinal arches cannot be sufficiently stabilized, which means that their natural shock-absorbing function is lost.
+When walking barefoot on natural, compliant ground, the heel sinks in a controlled manner on contact.
+Due to the ground’s elasticity, load increases slowly and in a dosed way.
+The foot muscles then have enough time to actively stabilize the foot and the transverse and longitudinal arches — protecting the ball of the foot from overloading.
+When walking on hard, flat surfaces combined with rigid, supportive shoes, however, the ground reaction force acts on the foot undamped and abruptly, as described above.
+The rapidly rising load leaves the muscles little time to react, resulting in insufficient stabilization.
+Consequently, the foot collapses uncontrollably after heel strike instead of rolling off smoothly and in a coordinated fashion.
+This causes the sensitive metatarsal heads in the ball of the foot to be “struck” rather than evenly loaded with each step, which can lead to pain in the metatarsal heads and toe pain.
+At the same time, the transverse and longitudinal arches cannot be adequately stabilized, losing their natural shock-absorbing function.

-Hard, flat floors and immobile, supportive shoes fundamentally change the natural mechanics of the foot and promote the long-term breakdown of the foot-stabilizing muscles.
-On natural, uneven surfaces, the foot is constantly challenged to adapt to changing stimuli and unevenness.
-This activates a large number of small muscles in the foot and lower leg, especially those that support the transverse and longitudinal arches and control the rolling movement.
-On hard, level ground, however, this stimulus is largely absent.
-The monotonous surface hardly requires any muscular activity.
-Inflexible, supportive shoes further exacerbate this situation and lead to further inactivity of the feet.
-As a result, the deep-lying foot muscles in particular are underchallenged and weakened over time.
+Hard, flat floors and rigid, supportive shoes fundamentally change natural foot mechanics and promote long-term atrophy of the foot-stabilizing musculature.
+On natural, uneven ground the foot is constantly challenged to adapt to changing stimuli and irregularities.
+This activates a variety of small muscles in the foot and lower leg, especially those supporting the transverse and longitudinal arches and controlling roll-off.
+On hard, even floors this stimulus is largely absent.
+The monotonous surface demands little muscular activity.
+Rigid, supportive shoes exacerbate this situation and lead to further inactivity of the feet.
+As a result, especially the deep foot muscles are underused and gradually weaken.

-If the muscles that stabilize the transverse arch deteriorate, splayfoot can develop over time.
-The transverse arch softens, the forefoot becomes wider and the metatarsals sag downwards.
-This leads to an unphysiologically high pressure load on the central metatarsal heads - usually the second and third rays - which makes the forefoot particularly susceptible to overload complaints.
-The result is often metatarsalgia, i.e. pain in the area of the ball of the foot.
-In addition, the natural fat pad under the metatarsal heads is displaced from its position or overstressed due to the altered statics and loss of muscular stability.
-It gradually loses its cushioning function, which means that the sensitive structures under the metatarsals are no longer adequately protected.
-The breakdown of the foot lifter muscles - especially the tibialis anterior muscle - also means that the foot is no longer set down in a controlled manner after heel strike, but instead hits the ground.
-This leads to excessive strain on the forefoot.
+When the muscles that stabilize the transverse arch weaken, a splay foot can develop over time.
+The transverse arch gives way, the forefoot becomes wider, and the metatarsals sink.
+This causes an abnormally high pressure load on the central metatarsal heads — usually the second and third rays — making the forefoot particularly susceptible to overload complaints.
+The result is often metatarsalgia, i.e., pain in the ball of the foot.
+In addition, the natural fat pad beneath the metatarsal heads is displaced or overloaded due to altered statics and loss of muscular stability.
+It gradually loses its damping function, leaving the sensitive structures under the heads insufficiently protected.
+The reduction of dorsiflexor muscles — particularly the tibialis anterior — also means the foot is no longer placed down in a controlled manner after heel strike but rather slammed onto the ground.
+This leads to excessive forefoot loading.

 Symptoms of forefoot pain

-It is important to note that the following are the most common metatarsalgia symptoms.
-However, the list of symptoms is not complete and exhaustive.
-Atypical symptoms that are not listed here are also possible.
-Metatarsalgia symptoms often depend on various factors such as pain sensation, cause of foot sole pain, severity of the condition and physical constitution.
-In order to obtain a clear diagnosis of metatarsalgia, a doctor should be consulted.
+It is important to note that the following list includes the most common metatarsalgia symptoms but is not exhaustive.
+Atypical symptoms may also occur that are not listed here.
+Metatarsalgia symptoms often depend on factors such as pain sensitivity, cause of plantar pain, severity of the condition and physical constitution.
+For a definitive diagnosis of metatarsalgia, you should consult a physician.

 • Pain under the metatarsal heads: Sharp, dull or burning pain directly under the ball of the foot, usually in the area of the second or third toe.